etnt/bgp-experiment/README.md

 - Linux with `iproute2` (for namespaces and veth interfaces).
 - GoBGP (`gobgpd`) installed.
 - FRR (`zebra`) installed.

+## More details

+**GoBGP RIB:** This shows the routes that GoBGP knows internally, including routes learned from peers and locally advertised routes.
+Think of it as GoBGP’s “route database” before the system actually uses them to forward packets.

+RIB stands for Routing Information Base.
+In the context of GoBGP (and most BGP implementations):

+  * RIB is the internal table where a BGP speaker stores all the routes it learns from its peers or generates locally.

+  * It is essentially a database of routes, before any selection rules are applied to install routes into the kernel or forward packets.

+  * There are typically two main RIBs in BGP systems:

+    1. Adj-RIB-In: routes learned from BGP peers.

+    2. Loc-RIB: routes that have been processed and selected as best paths (the “active” routes).

+So when your script shows GoBGP RIB:, it’s displaying the routes that GoBGP knows about internally, including both locally advertised routes and those received from its peer.

+**Kernel routing table:** These are the routes that the Linux kernel is using for actual packet forwarding.
+In our case it shows which routes actually made it into the system’s IP stack for packet forwarding, via the GoBGP advertisment.

+**Zebra routes via vtysh:** Shows which routes FRR’s Zebra has installed or knows about.

 ## How to Run